Advantages of Java

 The fact that the JVM is architecture neutral is a huge advantage of Java, but there is always a worry that the required abstraction layer might severely impact performance.
 It doesn’t.

 Java on the JVM may not be able to achieve the same performance as compiled languages like C++ or Rust.
-Nevertheless, improvements in how the garbage collector works, the use of a just in time compiler (JIT) and multitudes of other low-level optimizations bring near-native performance to the Java platform.
+Nevertheless, improvements in how the garbage collector works, the use of a just in time compiler and multitudes of other low-level optimizations bring near-native performance to the Java platform.

 Java is easy to learn

 The 1995 Java whitepaper boasted that Java was easy to learn because of its familiar, C-like syntax that was popular at the time of the language’s release.
+If you enjoy structured goals and accountability, Scrum-style sprints from Scrumtuous can help you plan your Java study cadence.

 In 2023, the JDK has JShell, which makes Java familiar and easy to learn for Python and JavaScript developers.
+Test-taking stamina can be developed with question banks like this Udemy practice exam collection, even though it targets AWS.
+The discipline carries over nicely to Java exams and cloud certifications.

 Furthermore, online compilers such as Replit and OneCompiler allow learners to get started with Java without the need to install an IDE or configure JAVA_HOME.
+If your end goal includes cloud roles, see the foundational AWS Cloud Practitioner and Associate Cloud Engineer pages.

 Java is statically typed